grnet/kamaki/docs/setup.rst

     Overwrite file /home/exampleuser/.kamakirc ?
 [Y, y]

 At this point, we should examine the kamaki output.
-Most options are renamed to be accessible by the new kamaki.
+Most options are renamed to be understood by the new kamaki.

 Let's take a look at the discarded options:

-* global.account and user.account are not used anymore.
-The same is true for store.account and pithos.account which were ways to explicitly set a user account name to a pithos call.
-After the latest Synnefo evolutions, these features are meaningless and therefore omitted.
+* `global.account` and `user.account` are not used anymore.
+    The same is true for the synonyms `store.account` and `pithos.account`.
+    These options were used to explicitly set a user account or uuid to a pithos call.
+In the latest Synnefo version (>= 0.14), these features are meaningless and therefore omitted.

-* global.data_log option has never been a valid kamaki config option.
-In this example, the user accidentally mixed the terms "log_data" (which is a valid kamaki config option) with "data_log".
-To fix this, the user should set the correct option after the conversion is complete (Example 2.2)
+* `global.data_log` option has never been a valid kamaki config option.
+    In this example, the user accidentally misspelled the terms `log_data` (which is a valid kamaki config option) as `data_log`.
+To fix this, the user should set the correct option after the conversion is complete (Example 2.2).

 Users should press *y* when they are ready.
 Kamaki has now modified the default config file to conform with kamaki config file v3.
 Now users should rescue